flor14/preprocessing/chapters/chapter2.md

 ---
-title: 'Chapter 2: More stuff'
+title: 'Exercise 1: A cloudy day'
 description:
   'This chapter will teach you even more stuff and help you learn some new concepts.'